powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - The two voltage levels are set from the tie line dangling lines terminal voltage levels (the first voltage level from the first dangling line and the second from the second one).
 - For each voltage level the topology kind is taken into account to create node (for `NODE_BREAKER` kind) or bus and connectable bus (for `BUS_BREAKER` kind)
 - The tie line id, name, r, x, b1, b2, g1, g2 are set in the new line
-- Active power limits, apparent power limits and current limits are set on each side of the line from the limits of the 2 tie line dangling lines
+- Active power limits, apparent power limits and current limits are set on each side of the line from the limits of the 2 dangling lines
 - Terminal active and reactive powers are set for both terminals from each dangline line active and reactive powers
 - Line properties are set from the merge of the tie line and its 2 dangling lines properties
 - Line aliases are set from the merge of the tie line and its 2 dangling lines aliases
-- If the tie line has a pairing key then its is added to the new line as a pairing key alias
+- If the tie line has a pairing key then it is added to the new line as a pairing key alias
 - The tie line and its dangling lines are removed from the network

 Class: `ReplaceTieLinesByLines`